Bailey Mae is well-loved and well-fed. The latter is due, in part, to this easy Instant Pot Dog Food Recipe.

 She’d put on some weight, and since we want her to be around as long as possible, we started cutting back her food.

-It’s frustrating trying to determine if the experts are for a grain-free diet or if it is not good for dogs?
+It’s frustrating trying to determine if the experts are for a grain-free diet or if it is not good for your dog’s food?

 Perhaps your dog needs to be on a grain-free diet because of weight or food allergies, add more diced sweet potato, butternut squash, pumpkin to this recipe, and omit the rice.